 Management Point Interface

 Using the management point interfaces, you can raise status messages that are defined by XML from client computers.
-The management point interfaces cannot be used by VBScript.
-Using the management point interface is recommended for raising status messages on client computers that are not running a Windows operating system.
+The management point interfaces can't be used by VBScript.
+Using the management point interface is recommended for raising status messages on client computers that aren't running a Windows operating system.

 Creating Status Messages on the Site Server

 You raise events on the server by creating instances of